SSDS-Croatia/SSDS-2018/Day-1/README.md

 In addiotion to the software the students has to:

 * Clone the [flink-training-exercise](https://github.com/dataArtisans/flink-training-exercises "Flink training exercise") from the GitHub
 * Download the test data

-There is 3 possible ways how to obtain the required software:
+Students can choose 3 possible ways how to obtain the required software:

 1. Using pre-installed VMs (Virtual Machines) remotely (recommended)
 2. Download pre-installed VM and use it locally
 3. Install software locally on your laptop

 ## Using pre-installed Virtual Machine (remotely)